 But, even before the pandemic sent many workers to their home desks in 2020, remote working—also known as telecommuting—was growing in popularity.

 In 2019, 26 million Americans worked remotely at least part time.
 That was about 16% of the country’s total workforce.
 Today, McKinsey reports that 58%—92 million people—can work remotely part time, and 35% have the option to work fully remote.
 And when given the chance to work flexibly, 87% take it.

-Because working from home is here to stay for many employees, HR departments will increasingly find it necessary to advise employees on best work-from-home practices.
+Working from home is here to stay for many employees, and this means HR departments will need to advise employees on best work-from-home practices.
 These tips can help with remote workplace wellness.

 Have a dedicated workspace

 A separate home office is ideal, but not everyone has an extra room for an office.
 However, working from a dedicated workspace—one that’s the same each day even if it’s not a separate room—puts an employee in the frame of mind to stay on task.

 If possible, avoid making that space the couch or a bed.
 The workspace should be a place that is mentally associated with being on the clock, not relaxation.
 Importantly, the dedicated workspace is also a place to walk away from when off the clock.

 Set work hours and stick to them

 A recent study reports that 40% of employees are still working longer hours at home than they did in the office—which could add up to over 193 additional working hours each year.

 It can be difficult to maintain a desirable work-life balance when both work and life happen at home, but without that balance, workers can easily burn out.